 The University of Stuttgart helps scientists from other countries establish themselves in Germany and concentrate on their research without bureaucratic hurdles.

-The Welcome Center in the International Center functions as first point of contact and includes a personal contact as well as a virtual platform with all relevant information, plus seminars and field trips.
+The Welcome Center in the International Office functions as first point of contact and includes a personal contact as well as a virtual platform with all relevant information, plus seminars and field trips.
 The support phase begins with planning the stay and immigration formalities and extends to the stay in Stuttgart until the day of departure, after which it evolves directly into an intensive alumni contact.

 International research with Humboldt award winners at the University of Stuttgart